orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Mediator
-* **Definition:** *Define an object that encapsulates how a set of objects interact, promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently*
+* **Definition:** *Defines an object that encapsulates how a set of objects interact, promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently*
 * **Frequency of use:** *Medium low*

 +++